n3integration/gradle-ecs-plugin/README.md

 1. CreateCluster
 1. Up
+1. Scale
 1. Down
 1. DeleteCluster

 #### CreateCluster
 Creates a new Elastic Container Service cluster.
 If an `autoScaling` group is provided for the cluster, one or more ec2 instances are provisioned using the specified `image` (or the default ECS-optimized AMI for the us-east-1 region) according to the `autoScaling` definition.
 Additionally, a private key file – `~/.ecs/<cluster name>.pem` – is created for the cluster's ec2 instances.
 This key is reused when recreating a cluster, even after the cluster has been deleted.
 It must be manually [removed](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#delete-key-pair) from AWS.
+This task references named clusters defined within the `ecs.clusters` block.

 ```gradle
 task createCluster(type: CreateCluster) {